GrainLearning/grainLearning/README.dev.md

 a). `poetry install -E dev` or b). `pip install .[dev]`.
 1. While being in the main directory grainlearning, at the same level as .prospector.yaml, run prospector.
 Depending on how you have installed grainlearning you can either run a). `poetry run prospector` or b). `prospector`
+1. Also check the imports:
+`isort --check-only grainlearning --diff`